AlexandraProt/AlexandraProt/README.md

-# 👋 Hi there, I'm Alexandra!
+# 👋 Hi there, I'm Oleksandra!

 🎯 I'm a data analyst with a background in digital marketing and 15+ years of experience helping brands grow.